sass/sass/doc-src/SASS_CHANGELOG.md

 so it should be able to handle any valid CSS3, as well as most hacks and proprietary syntax.

+`sass-convert` can now convert between Sass and SCSS.
+This is normally inferred from the filename, but it can also be specified using the `--from` and `--to` flags.
+For example:

+    $ generate-sass | sass-convert --from sass --to scss | consume-scss

 It's also now possible to convert a file in-place -- that is, overwrite the old file with the new file.
 This is useful for converting files in the [Sass 2 syntax](#3-0-0-deprecations)